A Little About Me!

 So I tend to work as a translator.
 I learn about how an industry works.
 Along the way, I also engage with that industry’s disparate approaches couched in policy as well as other kinds of academic research.

-I take that quote from Palen and Anderson not as an admission of failure, but as a realization for the importance of the work.
 And so I assemble allies, push against work being done without sufficient foundational research, and seek ways to expand the training of emergency managers in ways that promote practice that can not only change and adapt, but ask for more from folks seeking to develop new tools.

 Human Computer Interaction